zzragnar0kzz/pve-mub/README.md

 - 2 x EVGA nVidia GeForce RTX 2060 SUPER

-Excluding host-reserved resources, this allows a number of end-user virtual machines limited by the number of available GPUs, each configured with:
+This hardware supports a number of end-user virtual machines limited by the number of available GPUs, each configured with:
 - 8 virtual CPUs
 - 24 GB RAM
 - 320 GB system disk